aptech/docs/docs/CR-formatnv.rst

 Purpose
 ----------------

-Sets the numeric data format used by printfmt.
+Sets the numeric data format used by :func:`printfmt`.

 Format
 ----------------